greenwoodsc/greenwoodsc/src/pages/about.md

 ### How

 This website is powered by static [HTML](https://en.wikipedia.org/wiki/HTML) generated using [Docusaurus](https://docusaurus.io).
-It allows me to keep all of the documents in a very simple [Markdown](https://en.wikipedia.org/wiki/Markdown) format which I've found is much easier to automate the parsing and of the copy into a vectdor database.
+It allows me to keep all of the documents in a very simple [Markdown](https://en.wikipedia.org/wiki/Markdown) format which I've found is much easier to automate the parsing and of the copy into a vector database.
 I'll be hosting it as I build and making the code publicly available so that it'll allow for contributors.

 <div>&nbsp;</div>